-Rake-mmse receiver has around 1.8dB performance improvement compared to a channel with rake receivers for CM3 channel model as shown in figure 14.
-Using CM4 channel data, for same parameter the simulation results obtained as shown in figure 15.Using Rake-MMSE, i.e. rake-mmse and a rake receiver a gain of around 4dB is observed.
+Using CM4 channel data, the simulation results obtained as shown in figure.9.Using Rake-MMSE, i.e. Rake-MMSE and a rake receiver a gain of around 4dB is observed.
 This result can be explained by considering the fact that at high SNR's it is mainly the ISI that affects the system performance whereas at low SNR's the system noise is also a major contribution in system degradation (more signal energy capture is required).
 The performance dramatically improves when the number of Rake fingers and the equalizer taps are increased simultaneously in Rake-MMSE receiver.
-As expected the receiver has better performance over CM3 with smaller delay spread than CM4 on non-line of sight (NLOS) indoor channel models.
+Performance of UWB Rake-MMSE-receiver for different number of equalizer taps and rake fingers for CM3 channel model as shown in figure.10.
+At 10-3 BER floor DFE provides more than 2dB SNR improvement than that of LE for CM3 channel model.